Rotifer/duckdb_book/epl/chapters/03_loading_into_duckdb.md

 CREATE TABLE seasons_1993_2023_raw AS SELECT * FROM  '../output_data/seasons_1993_2023.tsv';
 ```

 Like many command commandline tools, when you execute a command, "no news is good news!".
 If all went well, you simply get back an empty prompt.
+That wasn't very difficult, in fact, DuckDB makes this kind of task trivial.
+We were able to create a table by simply selecting everything ( _SELECT * _) from an external text file.
+DuckDB does allow more fine-grained control over data imports using functions such as _read_csv_ that take options which we can explicitly set and we will cover such functions and their options in later chapters.
 We can verify that the table has loaded by doing a data row count as follows:

 ```sql
 SELECT COUNT(*) loaded_row_count FROM seasons_1993_2023_raw;